dcdunkan/telegraph/README.md

 documentation.

 The default API root URL is `https://api.telegra.ph`.
-You can change it in the options if you want to (<https://telegra.ph> is blocked by some ISPs).
+You can change it in the options if you want to.

 ## Content Formatting